-On the night prior to each day of the rodeo, there was the rodeo dance.
+On the night before each day of the rodeo, there was the rodeo dance.
 Tourists, cowboys & cowgirls, society members, and Navajo Indians enjoyed the festivities.
-The 10th Cavalry and 25th Infantry bands provided the music.
+The 10th Cavalry and 25th Infantry bands from Fort Huachuca provided the music.

 The first Tucson Rodeo Parade had 300 participants.
 Local ranchers on horseback, and mounted polo players in uniform.
 Again the 10th Cavalry and 25th Infantry bands provided music.

 At first there was not much enthusiasm from the locals.
 Streets were dirt and had no stop signs.
 Even some of the businessmen and city fathers refused to back the Tucson rodeo.
 Still the city leaders and the University of Arizona declared the rodeo a city holiday.